harshhhdev/oponion/README.md

 # Setting up [Firebase](https://firebase.google.com/)

-Now, rename `components/FirebaseSDK.example.config.ts` to `FirebaseSDK.config.ts`
+Now, rename `.env.local.example` to `.env.local`

 Go to [Firebase](https://console.firebase.google.com/u/0/), and create a new project.
 Enable the realtime database.

-If using anayltics, uncomment the `firebase.anayltics()` function
+Replace all the fields in the `env` file with appropriate values.

-Go into project settings, and copy paste the content inside of the FirebaseConfig to the object
+If using anayltics, uncomment the `firebase.anayltics()` function in the `lib/FirebaseSDK.ts` file

 ## Starting server